Dr Jubert Pineda

 Biography

 Jubert Pineda got a Bachelor Degree in Civil Engineering from the Santo Tomas University (Bogotá, Colombia).
 He received a Master Degree in Geotechnical Engineering from the National University of Colombia (2004) and a PhD Degree in Geotechnical Engineering from the Technical University of Catalonia (UPC, Barcelona) in 2012.
-He works as Senior Lecturer at the Priority Research Centre for Geotechnical Science and Engineering (PRCGSE), School of Environment in the University of Newcastle Australia.
+He works as Associate Professor at the Priority Research Centre for Geotechnical Science and Engineering (PRCGSE), School of Environment in the University of Newcastle Australia.

 Research Expertise